JadeCong/JadeCong.github.io/_posts/example_post.md

 ## Example Post

-Example post is a page for posting a real page which will be published.
+Example post is a post-type post which will be published to the site.